What is General Data Protection Regulation (GDPR)?

 For example, one of the main duties imposed by GDPR to organizations-data controllers is only using data processors that provide sufficient guarantees to implement appropriate technical and organisational measures in such a manner that processing will meet the requirements of the GDPR, have these commitments specified in a contract and measures reviewed and audited by third parties against international standards like ISO, SSAE16/ISAE 3402 and others.

-Miadria are experts in implementing modern ICT solutions based on cloud technologies (with competencies and years of experience working with Google, Microsoft, Amazon, Cisco, IBM etc.), improving or remodelling business processes and managing change in organizations’ digital tools and processes, we’ve joined forces with legal experts specialized in data privacy.
+Miadria are experts in implementing modern ICT solutions based on cloud technologies (with competencies and years of experience working with Google, Microsoft, Amazon etc.), improving or remodelling business processes and managing change in organizations’ digital tools and processes, we’ve joined forces with legal experts specialized in data privacy.

 Therefore Miadria is uniquely positioned to cover all three aspects of GDPR challenges – our team consists of: